redpesk-samples/helloworld-binding/docs/4-API-Reference.md

 ### Reply sum

 The reply is a signed 64-bit integer containing the sum of all array elements.
+The accumulation uses signed 64-bit wrapping semantics as part of the shared `sum` API contract.

 For the previous example, the result is: